 Michigan Center for Student Success - The Center for Student Success provides state-level support to Michigan's 28 community colleges by serving as a hub connecting leadership, administrators, faculty, and staff in their emerging and ongoing efforts to improve student outcomes, emphasizing linkages between practices, research, and policy.

-Michigan DHS has hired 16 education planners to work with youth in foster care, age 14 and older.
+Michigan DHHS has hired 16 education planners to work with youth in foster care, age 14 and older.
 The education planners serve 32 counties providing one-on-one assistance to youth in foster care and acting as a liaison between the child welfare system and the education system.
 Education planners are trained as experts in college preparation and financial aid for youth transitioning out of the foster care system.

 Michigan Economic Development Corporation - Workforce Development Agency, KING*CHAVEZ*PARKS Initiative